.st0{fill:#FFFFFF;}

 This post aims to show you the landscape you’ll drive through.
 It’s the second in a series for beginners on how to do local SEO.
 The first post covered the business case for local SEO.

-How to Do Local SEO: The Basics
+How to Do Local SEO: An Introduction

-Yes, a successful local SEO plan requires attention and effort.
+A successful local SEO plan requires attention and effort.

 I know you don’t want to hear that.
 You want it to be one-and-done so you can get back to running your business.
 I feel you.
 According to surveys, three-quarters of small business owners don’t want to deal with marketing.